jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < Picture: text code and diagram code with overloaded procedures that only differ in parameter names. >

-When you change a parameter to an object of a different type, then the call line of the call will automatically point to another procedure.
+When you change a parameter to an object of a different type, then the call line of the call might automatically point to another procedure.

 < I need pictures with that. >